Reverence for the sanctity of early childhood

 Imagination: A sacred Landscape

-We reverence play as the sacred work of childhood, and provide a landscape for play that inspires creativity, is free of commercially driven items, and allows for natural development of the child's imagination.
+We reverence play as the sacred work of childhood, and provide a landscape for play that inspires creativity, is free of media, electronics or commercially driven play-things, and allows for natural development of the child's imagination.
 Our indoor classroom is furnished with simple, open-ended, hand-made or natural toys that reflect the beauty of the natural world.
 Branch blocks, polished stones, wooden figures, hand-sewn dolls, gnomes, stuffed animals, and child-sized furniture invite children into a warm and accommodating setting for timeless play.

 Our outdoor 'classroom'- fields, creeks, forest and farm- provide an immersive cornucopia of multi-sensory delights, and a landscape of wonder and beauty that inspire the young child's imagination.
 A stick becomes a wand, a fallen leaf becomes a tiny raft, a line of stones is a train, the curved hollow of a tree hosts a cave or gnome home, and an assembly of twigs is transformed into a fairy palace.
 Our pristine natural environment offers limitless possibility for free-play, and deeply connects the child to their Earthen home- heart, hands, and head.